earsnot/chirpstack-network-server/README.md

 handling (and de-duplication) of uplink data received by the gateway(s) and the scheduling of downlink data transmissions.

+## This repository was cloned when the latest version of the Docker image was 3.15.5

 ## Architecture

 ![architecture](https://www.chirpstack.io/static/img/graphs/architecture.dot.png)